Nagaraja Rao Havaldar: Academic

 He holds a "Sangeetha Ratna" degree in Hindustani Classical Music from Karnataka University, Dharawada.
 He is also a gold medalist M.A. in History and Archeology, and holds a Doctorate in Music from Karnataka University, his doctorate thesis being "The History of Classical Music in Karnataka".

 Career

 Performances

-He has performed all over India, including prestigious venues such as the Hampi Utsava, Mysore Dassera Durbar Festival and Sankat Mochan Sangeet Samaroh at Varanasi.
+He has performed all over India, including in venues such as the Hampi Utsava, Mysore Dassera Durbar Festival and Sankat Mochan Sangeet Samaroh at Varanasi.
 He has also toured the United States and the United Kingdom extensively.
-While his style reflects his extensive training from Kirana masters, he is equally at ease with the Jaipur-Atrauli specialities such as Basanti Kedar, Basanti Kanada and Nat Malhar.
-He has pioneered to popularize the Kannada Khayal by adapting Vachanas, literary works of Haridasas and suitable contemporary poetry in Kannada, to the traditional khayal form.
+While his style reflects his training from Kirana masters, he is also familiar with Jaipur-Atrauli specialities such as Basanti Kedar, Basanti Kanada and Nat Malhar.
+He has popularized the Kannada Khayal by adapting Vachanas, literary works of Haridasas and suitable contemporary poetry in Kannada, to the traditional khayal form.

 Besides live performances, Havaldar has recorded numerous albums in the Khayal and lighter genres.
 He is the founder and president of Sunaada Art Foundation, an organization dedicated to the promotion of Indian classical Music.